What to Plant in January-Zones 1-10

 How to Start Seeds Indoors

-Because most zones in January are still cold, you may have to start many of your plants indoors.
+Because most zones are still cold in January, you may have to start many of your plants indoors.

 Some plants, such as tomatoes, eggplants, and peppers, require much longer growing seasons than your zone may offer.
-To ensure healthy growth, many gardeners will start their plants off inside.
+To ensure healthy growth, many gardeners start their plants indoors.

 If you are new to gardening, you may not know the best way to do this.
 Follow the instructions below to learn how to start your seeds indoors!